dtu-qmcm/bayesian_statistics_for_computational_biology/course_materials/day-2-am-regression.md

-# Day 2 am: Regression and formula-based models
+# Regression and formula-based models

 ## Regression